Topzle Topzle

 Sinking of the Titanic

-RMS Titanic sank on 15 April 1912 in the North Atlantic Ocean.
-The largest ocean liner in service at the time, Titanic was four days into her maiden voyage from Southampton, England, to New York City, United States, with an estimated 2,224 people on board when she struck an iceberg at 23:40 (ship's time) on 14 April.
+The RMS Titanic sank in the North Atlantic Ocean on 15 April 1912.
+The largest ocean liner in service at the time, Titanic was four days into her maiden voyage from Southampton, England, to New York City, United States, with over 2,200 people on board when she struck an iceberg at 23:40 (ship's time) on 14 April.
 She sank two hours and forty minutes later at 02:20 ship's time (05:18 GMT) on 15 April, resulting in the deaths of up to 1,635 people, making it one of the deadliest peacetime maritime disasters in history.
-Titanic received six warnings of sea ice on 14 April, but was travelling at a speed of roughly 22 knots (41 km/h) when her lookouts sighted the iceberg.
+Titanic's wireless operators received seven warnings of sea ice leading up to the night of 14 April, but was travelling at a speed of roughly 22 knots (41 km/h; 25 mph) when her lookouts sighted the iceberg.
 Unable to turn quickly enough, the ship suffered a glancing blow that buckled the steel plates covering her starboard side and opened six of her sixteen compartments to the sea.
-Titanic had been designed to stay afloat with up to four of her forward compartments flooded, and the crew used distress flares and radio (wireless) messages to attract help as the passengers were put into lifeboats.
-In accordance with existing practice, the Titanic's lifeboat system was designed to ferry passengers to nearby rescue vessels, not to hold everyone on board simultaneously; therefore, with the ship sinking rapidly and help still hours away, there was no safe refuge for many of the passengers and crew, as the ship was equipped with only twenty lifeboats, including four collapsible lifeboats.
+Titanic had been designed to stay afloat with up to four of her forward compartments flooded, and the crew used distress rockets and wireless messages to attract rescue vessels as the passengers were put into lifeboats.
+In accordance with existing practice, the Titanic's lifeboat system was not designed to hold everyone on board simultaneously, but rather to ferry passengers to nearby rescue vessels; therefore, with the ship sinking rapidly and help still hours away, there was no safe refuge for many of the passengers and crew, as the ship was equipped with only twenty lifeboats, including four collapsible lifeboats.
 Poor preparation for, and management of, the evacuation meant many boats were launched before they were completely full.
 Titanic sank with over a thousand passengers and crew still on board.
-Almost all of those who ended up in the water died within minutes due to the effects of cold shock.
+Almost all of those who ended up in the water died within minutes due to the effects of cold shock and hypothermia.
 RMS Carpathia arrived about an hour and a half after the sinking and rescued all of the 710 survivors by 09:15 on 15 April.
-The disaster shocked the world and caused widespread outrage over the lack of lifeboats, lax regulations, and the unequal treatment of third-class passengers during the evacuation.
-Subsequent inquiries recommended sweeping changes to maritime regulations, leading to the establishment in 1914 of the International Convention for the Safety of Life at Sea (SOLAS) which still governs maritime safety today.
+The disaster shocked the world and caused widespread outrage over the shortage of lifeboats and lack of vigilance given to ice warnings the ship had received.
+Further outrage was aimed at SS Californian who, despite being the closest ship, missed the Titanic's distress calls due to having only one wireless operator aboard.
+Subsequent inquiries recommended sweeping changes to maritime regulations, including leading to the establishment of the International Convention for the Safety of Life at Sea (SOLAS) in 1914 which still governs maritime safety today.

 Infobox